katrienantonio/loss-models-computer-labs/README.md

 <p align="justify">

-[Katrien Antonio](https://katrienantonio.github.io/) is professor in insurance data science at KU Leuven and associate professor at University of Amsterdam.
+[Katrien Antonio](https://katrienantonio.github.io/) is professor in insurance data science at KU Leuven and professor in insurance data science at University of Amsterdam.
 She teaches courses on data science for insurance, life and non-life insurance mathematics and loss models.
 Research-wise Katrien puts focus on pricing, reserving and fraud